YinHk-Notes/HTML/README.md

 - **DOM represents the entire UI of your application**. ***The DOM is represented as a tree data structure***.
 It contains a node for each UI element present in the web document.

 - You can use DOM methods and a programming language, such as JavaScript, to **listen to user events and manipulate the DOM by selecting, adding, updating, and deleting specific elements in the user interface**.

-DOM manipulation allows you to not only target specific elements, but also change their style and content.
+- DOM manipulation allows you to **not only target specific elements, but also change their style and content**.

 ```html